VegaCylinders/ember-multi-language/README.md

 export default Resolver.extend(RouteAliasResolver);
 ```

-3. Wrap all your routes in parent `app` route and initialize auto-aliasing.
-Example `router.js`:
+3. Wrap all your routes in parent `app` route and alias all your languages like so:
 ```
 // app/router.js
 import Ember from 'ember';
 import config from './config/environment';
-import multiLangAutoAliasing from 'ember-multi-language/utils/auto-aliasing';

 const Router = Ember.Router.extend({
   location: config.locationType,